mavlink/qgc-user-guide/en/SetupView/tuning_px4.md

    - You can also **Clear**/**Stop** the chart using the buttons provided.
 1. Tune the other axes.
 1. Switch to the other controllers and repeat the process.
-   The screenshots are shown below.
+   Screenshots of the tuning pages are shown below.

    ![PX4 Tuning - Manual - Attitude controller](../../assets/setup/tuning/px4_copter_manual_attitude.png)
    ![PX4 Tuning - Manual - Velocity controller](../../assets/setup/tuning/px4_copter_manual_velocity.png)